 - On the same train of thought, don’t list every country, city, or state you’ve visited in your last four years of high school.
-Not only could this come off as bragging, but you’re only afforded 250 words and there is definitely not enough room for deep introspection.
+Not only could this come off as bragging, but you’re only afforded 250 words, and there is definitely not enough room for deep introspection.

-- Due to the holistic admissions process, many families (who have the means) are sending their children on lengthy overseas service trips in an attempt to make their life experiences more ‘palatable’ for a college admissions office.
-Unfortunately, these do little more than show that you have the money to spend your summer travelling across southeast Asia, and we would advise against a service trip essay.
-Often dubbed voluntourism, we’re sure it is no doubt both eye-opening and inspiring, but because so many students try to impress their readers with service-related topics, it is hard to stand out with this theme.
+- Due to the holistic admissions process, many families (who have the means) are sending their children on lengthy overseas-service trips in an attempt to make their life experiences more ‘palatable’ for a college admissions office.
+Unfortunately, these do little more than show that you have the money to spend your summer traveling across southeast Asia, and we would advise against a service trip essay.
+Often dubbed “voluntourism,” we’re sure it is no doubt both eye-opening and inspiring, but because so many students try to impress their readers with service-related topics, it is hard to stand out with this theme.
 Spending your summer days scooping ice cream at a local café or working as a busboy at a popular restaurant can be equally as (if not more) powerful than lessons you learned while backpacking through South America.
 So simply keep this in mind if you’re contemplating writing about a service trip!

-- How to Write the Common Application Essays 2017-2018 - March 25, 2017
+- How to Write the University of Minnesota, Twin Cities Essays 2017-2018 - September 26, 2017

-- How to Write Emory University’s 2016-17 Essays - September 5, 2016
+- How to Write the Rensselaer Polytechnic Institute Essays 2017-2018 - September 25, 2017

-- How to Write UT Austin’s 2016-17 Essays - September 4, 2016
+- How to Write the Yeshiva University Application Essays 2017-2018 - September 25, 2017

 How to Write the George Washington University Essays 2016-2017

 Due to its location in the heart of the United States’ capital, it’s no surprise that George Washington University has provided the educational foundation for thousands of government employees.
 The school prides itself on its high internship placement record in D.C. and if you have any interest in government, international relations, or politics, GWU could be your future home.

 Median percentiles for accepted applicant test scores fall between 590 and 690 on the SAT Critical Reading and 27 to 31 on the ACT.
 If your personal scores fall near or above this range, there is no harm in submitting them, and we definitely recommend you take advantage of the opportunity to add one more credential to your application.
 If, however, you feel your scores are not reflective of your academic potential or thirst for learning, you will not be faulted for your decision to omit them.

-Please respond to one of the following essay questions in 250 words or fewer:
+Please respond to one of the following essay questions in 250 words or fewer.

 Question 1: Research shows that an ability to learn from experiences outside the classroom correlates with success in college.
 What was your greatest learning experience over the past 4 years that took place outside of the traditional classroom?

-Despite the emphasis on standardized testing and GPAs in high school, admissions officers understand that students are more than just a number, and real world problem solving and experiential learning are far better indicators of academic success outside the confined walls of your 12th grade English class.
+Despite the emphasis on standardized testing and GPAs in high school, admissions officers understand that students are more than just a number, and real-world problem solving and experiential learning are far better indicators of academic success outside the confined walls of your 12th grade English class.
 As such, they want to give you an opportunity to hone in on those experiences that aren’t otherwise represented in your academic history or extracurricular list.

-In terms of potential topics, travel will likely come to mind, so let’s discuss a few do’s and don’ts when writing about vacations or service trips.
+In terms of potential topics, travel will likely come to mind, so let’s discuss a few do’s and don’ts when writing about vacations or service trips:

 It is not the experience you choose to discuss that is important so much as how you describe what you learned from it.
 For example, waiting tables at a restaurant could lend itself well to an essay on the economics behind tipping or how it inspired you to learn more about capitalism through the lens of a small business.
 The open-endedness of the prompt affords you almost unlimited freedom.